 Importing Data as a New Data Table

 It is also possible to import a file into the GraFit workspace as a new data table item.
-To import a data file in this way, use the File | Import Data command.
+To import a data file in this way, use Import Data command28 on the Home tab.

 Exporting Data